winitzki/scall/tutorial/programming_dhall.md

   ≅  LFix (λ(y : Type) → J y y)
 ```

-For the greatest fixpoints, the proof is similar.
+We use a similar argument for the greatest fixpoints.
-We denote for brevity by `N x` the greatest fixpoint of `J x y` with respect to `y`:
+Denote for brevity by `N x` the greatest fixpoint of `J x y` with respect to `y`:

 `N x = GFix (λ(y : Type) → J x y) = GFix (J x)`